Deadline by quarter: Sept 30 (Fall 2022), Dec 19 *Extended* (Winter 2023), March 13, 2023 (Spring 2023) or June 16 (Summer 2023).

 Include a proposed participant list and an outline of how you will spend the award (Limit 1000 words)

 Final awards are based on available funding.
-Administrative and event support is provided by the Center for Ideas and Society.
-Where possible, projects should make use of the Center’s facilities in College Building South.
+Administrative and event support may be provided by the Center for Ideas and Society or home departments, depending on staffing capacity.

 Project workshop awards do not require matching funds, but awardees may qualify for up to $250 in Supplemental Award funding by obtaining cosponsorships for the workshop.
 Supplemental Awards will match cosponsorships on a dollar for dollar basis, up to $250.
 The $500 Project Development Workshop awards will be combined with the cosponsorship and Supplemental Awards to fund the workshop expenses.
 (Example: in addition to the $500 workshop award, a faulty member raises $150 in campus co-sponsorships.
 CIS will match the cosponsorship with a $150 Supplemental Award, for a total workshop budget of $800. ($500 award + $150 cosponsorship + $150 supplement)